laurelschwulst/elventy-laurel/e/perfume-area-book.md

       solar: non-solar
       alt: TBD
       caption: Photos by Sydney Shen
-# related_projects: [flight-simulator-pins.md]
+related_projects:
+  - serpentine-tam-dao.md
+  - perfume-area-totokaelo.md
 ---

-Perfume Area is a collaborative fragrance review project.
+<a href="/medium/world/perfume-area">Perfume Area</a> is a collaborative fragrance review project, written and directed in collaboration with <a href="/with/sydney-shen" class="collaborator">Sydney Shen</a>.
 Its book contains thirty-six prose poetry fragrance reviews.
 4.25 × 7", 84 pages, perfect bound with gatefold map and bookmark.
 Published by Ambient Works in an edition of 300 and designed by <a href="/with/bryce-wilner" class="collaborator">Bryce Wilner</a>.
 In the collection of the Yale University Library.
-Project in collaboration with <a href="/with/sydney-shen" class="collaborator">Sydney Shen</a>.

 [Visit project website](https://perfume-area.com) ↗